swayable/chartjs-chart-superbar/.github/CONTRIBUTING.md

 ## Versioning

 We follow [SemVer](https://semver.org/) loosely.
-Use `npm version` to update the version # and tag key changes and releases.

 More important past v1.0.0, less strict for all v0.x.x releases.

+If you follow the [commitizen](http://commitizen.github.io/cz-cli/) pattern, there is a utility script that will (1) create a new production build and (2) bump the version automatically.

 ```
-$ npm version major|minor|patch -m 'Release v%s'
+$ npm run release
-$ git push
 ```

 ## Bugs & issues